machalen/python_sklearn/README.md

 # python_sklearn
 Dockerfile to run python for machine learning using sklearn library.
-This Dockerfile is a copy of: https://github.com/ecoron/dockerlib/tree/master/python36-sklearn But I added the libraries: "pandas", and "matplotlib.pyplot" Included libraries in Python 3.6.1 are:
+This Dockerfile is a copy of: https://hub.docker.com/r/huanjason/scikit-learn

 - scikit-learn
 - numpy